Raymond-Xiang/15674-Neural-Texture-Compression/README.md

 python train.py
 ```

-Edit `texture_names` and the model-size setting at the bottom of the file
+Edit `textures` and the model-size setting at the bottom of the file
 first.
 Trains a `NeuralTexture` (grid + MLP) on each listed texture for 2000
 steps (batch size 16384, Adam, lr=1e-2) from scratch, then prints final PSNR
 and compression ratio.

 **P6 — full results grid (3 textures × 3 sizes)**

-Set `texture_names` to all three provided textures, then run `train.py` once
+Set `textures` to all three provided textures, then run `train.py` once
 per model size (`small`, `medium`, `large`), changing the size setting
 between runs — nine runs total.
 There's currently no single script that
 sweeps all nine sizes/textures automatically; running `train.py` nine times